Sak Yant Myths & Misinformation

 Tattoo Shop Created Mistakes

-If a Tattoo Shop Website about a Sak Yant contains any of the following claims … It is to Scam Tourists
+If a Tattoo Shop Website about a Sak Yant contains any of the following claims … It is to appeal to naivety of Tourists

 - You don’t really need the magic aspect of the Sak Yant